Upper seminar "Theoretical computer science

 This talk demonstrates that this is not the case.
 It is shown that every language class that contains any non-regular language and is closed under Boolean operations and rational transductions already contains the whole arithmetic hierarchy (which significantly extends the recursively enumerable languages).

-Mittwoch, 29.03.2016: Arno Ehle
+Wednesday, 29.03.2016: Arno Ehle

 Automatisierte Beweise im Sequenzenkalkül-Trainer

-The presentation "Automated Proof Search for the Sequent Calculus Trainer" summarizes the results of the Master Thesis „Proof Search in the Sequent Calculus for First-Order Logic with Equality“ by Arno Ehle.
-The Sequent Calculus Trainer is a program, that is designed to support students in studying the sequent calculus.
+The presentation "Automated Proof Search for the Sequent Calculus Trainer" summarizes the results of the Master Thesis "Proof Search in the Sequent Calculus for First-Order Logic with Equality" by Arno Ehle.
+The Sequent Calculus Trainer is a program that is designed to support students in studying the sequent calculus.
 As an introduction, we will shortly demonstrate the Sequent Calculus Trainer, the feature set of it in the past and what was still missing to support student even better.
 The main part of the presentation is about the automated proof search.
 We will discuss the most important problems for doing automated proof search in the sequent calculus and show some solutions used in the master thesis.
 The last part is a live demonstration of the Sequent Calculus Trainer, where we present the new features that are base on the results of the master thesis.

-Freitag, 24.02.2016: Thao Nguyen
+Friday, 24.02.2016: Thao Nguyen

 Formal verification of mobile robot protocols